f4th4n/gen_game/README.md

 #### JavaScript

 If you're using PhaserJS, Cocos2d-x, Construct3, Telegram Game, Facebook Instant Game, or any JavaScript application then you should use [gen_game_js](https://github.com/f4th4n/gen_game_client_js) to connect to GenGame server.

+## Extend With Hooks

+You can extend GenGame functionality beyond its capability with **hooks**.
+Hooks let you run your own function in between events, so you can achieve thing like server authoritative actions.

+Server authoritative means server doing some calculation before sending it to the client.
+For example, your game need to spawn an enemy or calculating damage based on player's armor.

+There are 2 ways to do this.

+1. Using Elixir, [see this](/docs/plugin_elixir.md) for the detail
+2. Using any other programming language, [see this](/docs/plugin_http_server.md) for the detail

 ## Benchmark